rustprooflabs/pgosm-flex/docs/DOCKER-RUN-EXTERNAL-PG.md

 ```

-WARNING:  DB Name and Port are currently hard coded to `pgosm` and `5432`.
+WARNING:  DB Port is currently hard coded to `5432`.
 The above setting is for planned, not yet implemented, behavior.